nravi89/RestTestEngine/README.md

 ## Example

-Lets start with very small example so you get the idea about RestTestEngine.
+Lets start with very small example to RestTestEngine.
-RestTestEngine test flow of apis.
+RestTestEngine test, flow of apis.
 We will provide a json file which have all the api information and calling sequence for each api.

 ```
 //Json file name: apiFlow.json